-The Australian Standard Geographical Classification (ASGC) is a tool for collecting and disseminating geographically classified statistics.
+The ASGC is a tool for collecting and disseminating geographically classified statistics.
 These are statistics with a 'where' dimension.
-The classification has been updated annually during the period the AODTS-NMDS has been operating.
+The classification has been updated annually during the period in which the AODTS-NMDS has been operating.
 The ASGC is a hierarchical classification system consisting of six interrelated classification structures: